Chart Color Schemes

 An assessment of population growth drivers in Ingle Farm reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Ingle Farm's population is approximately 16,191 as of November 2025.
-This figure represents an increase of 510 people since the 2021 Census, which reported a population of 15,681.
-The growth was inferred from the estimated resident population of 16,156 in June 2024 and an additional 140 validated new addresses since the Census date.
-This results in a population density ratio of 2,179 persons per square kilometer, which is higher than the average across national locations assessed by AreaSearch.
-Ingle Farm's growth rate of 3.3% since the census places it within 0.4 percentage points of the SA3 area (3.7%), indicating competitive growth fundamentals.
+Ingle Farm's population was 15,681 as of the 2021 Census.
+By Feb 2026, it had increased to around 16,203, a rise of 522 people (3.3%).
+This growth is inferred from ABS' June 2024 estimated resident population of 16,156 and an additional 143 validated new addresses since the Census date.
+The population density was 2,180 persons per square kilometer, above national averages assessed by AreaSearch.
+Ingle Farm's growth rate of 3.3% since the Census is within 0.7 percentage points of its SA3 area (4.0%), indicating strong growth fundamentals.
 Overseas migration was the primary driver of population growth in recent periods.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data and released in 2023, with adjustments made using weighted aggregation from LGA to SA2 levels.
-Future demographic trends suggest a population increase just below the median of statistical areas across the nation, with an expected growth of 1,204 persons by 2041 based on the latest annual ERP population numbers, reflecting a total increase of 7.2% over the 17 years.
+For areas not covered and years post-2032, it adopts SA State Government's Regional/LGA projections by age category, released in 2023 and based on 2021 data, with adjustments made using weighted aggregation methods.
+Future demographic trends suggest a population increase just below the median of statistical areas nationwide, with Ingle Farm expected to grow by 1,204 persons to 2041, reflecting a total increase of 7.1% over the 17-year period.

 Frequently Asked Questions - Population